getdozer/dozer-docs/docs/connectors/supabase/supabase.md

 ![](supabase.png)

-The Dozer Supabase connector offers a robust connector that facilitates real-time data replication from a PostgreSQL database to Supabase.
-The connector begins with an initial data snapshot of selected tables, establishing a foundation for efficient data management.
-Leveraging PostgreSQL's logical replication, it continuously monitors for data changes, instantly sending updates to Supabase.
-The connector's customizable configuration allows users to choose specific tables for replication, optimizing resource usage.
+Dozer Supabase connector replicates data from Supabase, taking an initial snapshot of selected tables.
+It uses PostgreSQL's logical replication to monitor data changes continuously, sending updates to Dozer.
+Users can customize the configuration to optimize resource usage by selecting specific tables for replication.

 ## Configuration
 The following configuration block can be used in `dozer-config.yaml` to define a new Supabase connection: